SalesforceCommerceCloud/commerce-sdk/README.md

 ### Redis cache

-To use a Redis cache, instantiate a CacheManagerRedis object with your Redis URL and add it to your client config object.
+To use a Redis cache, instantiate a CacheManagerRedis object with a Redis URL and add it to your client config object.

 ```javascript
 import { CacheManagerRedis } from '@commerce-apps/core';